Ontario Public Drug Programs

 Note: First time applications for the funding of ongoing treatments must meet both initial and renewal criteria for the drug being requested (unless otherwise specified) - funding for a renewal beyond the previously approved initial period, unless otherwise specified.

-Selected drug-specific criteria used in the consideration of EAP requests are available on the ministry website at: www.health.gov.on.ca/en/pro/programs/drugs/eap_criteria.aspx in order to improve transparency and assist physicians in making EAP drug requests.
+Selected drug-specific criteria used in the consideration of EAP requests are available on the ministry website at: health.gov.on.ca/en/pro/programs/drugs/eap_criteria.aspx in order to improve transparency and assist authorized prescribers (i.e., physicians or nurse practitioners) in making EAP drug requests.

 EAP Application Process: How to Apply

-To apply through EAP, the patient's physician must submit a request documenting complete and relevant medical information to the ministry, providing the clinical rationale for requesting the unlisted drug and reasons why covered benefits are not suitable.
+To apply for funding the patient's authorized prescriber (i.e., physician or nurse practitioner) must submit a request to the EAP documenting complete and relevant medical information.
+This includes providing the clinical rationale for why formulary benefits are not suitable and addressing the clinical circumstances for which the drug is required.
 All requests are reviewed according to the guidelines and criteria recommended by the CED and approved by the EO.
-This review include a thorough assessment of the patient's specific case and clinical circumstances, as provided by the physician, as well as the scientific evidence available.
+This review includes a thorough assessment of the patient's specific case and circumstances, as provided by the authorized prescriber (i.e., physician or nurse practitioner), as well as the scientific evidence to support the request.
 If EAP approval is granted, the coverage period begins as of the effective date and extends only to the specified date.

 - Reimbursement criteria specific to drugs and indications considered through the TRS